 Over one million grapplers have used the videos from BJJ Fanatics to improve their game.
 The founder is Bernardo Faria (5 times world champion at Black Belt) and they are one of the most trusted names in Jiu Jitsu.

-While the sites listed above are my top choices, there are a ton of BJJ training sites and every one offers something different.
+While BJJ Fanatics is my far and away number one choice for online Jiu Jitsu training, there are a ton of BJJ instructional sites and every one offers something different.
 The beautiful thing about Jiu Jitsu is you can truly learn something new from every instructor.
 Here are some other sites worth taking a look at…

-Atos Online is the digital training offering from Andre Galvao’s famous Atos Academy in San Diego.
+Atos BJJ On Demand is the digital training offering from Andre Galvao’s famous Atos Academy in San Diego.
 Andre is one of the most decorated competitors in the sport.
 As he’s transitioned away from competition, a big part of his focus has been building the video library at Atos Online.

 There is a HUGE amount of content in the Atos Online library.
 Right now there are 1,517 videos from Professor Galvao alone.